-No one goes into marriage looking for a divorce; however nearly 50% of marriages today in the US end in divorce.
+No one goes into marriage looking for a divorce; however, nearly 50% of marriages today in the US end in divorce.
 The process of a divorce can be long and complicated, especially when things like kids, estates, and business ownership are tied into the marriage.
 Even though they are not always looked upon in the best light, a prenuptial agreement can help protect you and your assets should you and your partner decide a divorce is necessary.

 What Is A Prenuptial Agreement?

-A prenuptial agreement (commonly called a prenup) is a legally binding document which will be used to divide any debts or assets in the event a couple divorce.
+A prenuptial agreement (commonly called a prenup) is a legally binding document which will be used to divide any debts or assets in the event a couple divorces.
 The prenup can cover any assets or property an individual brought into the marriage as well as any assets which were acquired through the course of the marriage.
 In the absence of a prenup, the process of dividing this property may be long and arduous.

 One aspect a couple cannot include in a prenuptial agreement is anything dealing with child custody or child support.
-In California the courts will make all decisions related to custody and child support based on the best interest of the children.
+In California, the courts will make all decisions related to custody and child support based on the best interest of the children.
 This means a couple cannot agree on custody of current or future children or the amount of child support.
 However, it can include specific measures which provide for additional payments like covering a child’s college tuition or supporting an adult child.

 One aspect a couple cannot include in a prenuptial agreement is anything dealing with child custody or child support.
 In California the courts will make all decisions related to custody and child support based on the best interest of the children.